LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       bound output arguments).
 Typically, a predicate may not be steadfast when output argument unifications can occur before a cut in a predicate clause.

+   top-level interpreter shorthand
+      Aliases for frequently used built-in predicates such as :ref:`predicates_logtalk_load_1` and :ref:`predicates_logtalk_make_1`.
+      These shorthands are **not** part of the Logtalk language and should only be used at the top-level interpreter.